faibz/Dissertation/README.md

 # IndependentStudies

-This repository holds everything I created for my dissertation, and the dissertation itself.
-All the data I used, benchmarks I wrote, and graphs I created.
+From data to code, this repository holds everything I created for my dissertation, and the dissertation itself.

 ## Abstract